lart-bangor/research-assistant/README.md

-# L'ART Research Client App
+# The L'ART Research Client

 An app that facilitates collection, storage and transfer of data for research on bilingualism, with a particular focus on bilinguals who speak a majority language and a regional / minority / minoritized language.
-Developed by the [Language Attitudes Research Team](https://www.bangor.ac.uk/arts-humanities-and-business/lart) at [Bangor University](https://www.bangor.ac.uk/research).
+Developed by the [Language Attitudes Research Team](https://www.bangor.ac.uk/lart) at [Bangor University](https://www.bangor.ac.uk/research).

 ## Contributing